arcticnoah/aseprite-brush-size-hotkey/README.md

 # Aseprite Brush Size Hotkey

-> A very simple AutoHotKey (AHK) script that tries to replicate the behaviour of WispY's AseBrush Java app, as shown in [AdamCYounis' awesome "Aseprite Crash Course" video!](https://youtu.be/59Y6OTzNrhk)
+> A very simple AutoHotKey (AHK) script that tries to replicate the behaviour of WispY's AseBrush Java applet, as shown in  [AdamCYounis' awesome "Aseprite Crash Course" video!](https://youtu.be/59Y6OTzNrhk)

 ***Note:** This is my first AutoHotKey script, so it's not quite ideal but it works well enough that I thought I'd share it.
 You're more than welcome to fork/PR any changes to improve this!*